Minnesota's new state flag design is finalized

 The final selection comes after a weekslong process in which the commission narrowed down thousands of submissions to just one design before making its final adjustments.

+"Every step of the way, we took public input.
+We asked the public for submissions.
+We asked the public for their comments.
+The entire way the public has provided input, has guided us, and I think what we have ended up is a quality product, both in our seal and our flag, that Minnesotans are going to rally behind and be proud of," Dr. Anita Gaul, vice chair of SERC said.

 The basis for the final design was submission F1953.
-The designer, who hails from Luverne, said the colors represent snow (white), nature and agriculture (green) and water (blue).
+The designer Andrew Prekker, who hails from Luverne, said the colors represent snow (white), nature and agriculture (green) and water (blue).
 The designer also incorporated the state's shape and a white northern star.

 Many Minnesotans were unhappy that the flag did not include a loon, though commissioners said more designs featured stars, so they chose to emphasize that symbol.